migalabs/eth-client-hw-analysis/README.md

 To launch the clients we have developed a repository to automatize running the clients using a docker-compose file.
 Please refer [here](https://github.com/migalabs/eth2-clients-setup) to discover more about it.

+## Data

+Data has been collected from Prometheus and from a Python script developed by us to double check the Prometheus data is correct.
+You may see the download script from Prometheus in the `download_data` folder.
+The Python project can be found [here](https://github.com/migalabs/eth2-client-analyzer).

 ## Configuration Instructions

 The Execution command looks like the following: